Skip to Main Content

 • Obesity

-For a cat to become dehydrated, their food and water intake have to be minimal, and this may be an indication that something else may be going on.
+For a cat to become dehydrated, their water intake may be insufficient, and this may be an indication that something else may be going on.
 It's essential to determine the underlying problem causing your cat to become constipated as soon as possible.

 How to Address Constipation in Cats

 If the constipation is more severe, your cat may have to undergo an enema or, if the stool is too compacted, manual removal of the feces.
-In the latter case, anesthesia will be necessary and cats are generally sedated for enemas as well.
-If the stool's removal is relatively uncomplicated and successful, your cat should have no further issues.
+In either case, anesthesia will likely be necessary.
+Depending on the root cause of constipation, your veterinarian may suggest a diet change to support continuous healthy bowel movements, or it may be possible to return to their original diet.

 Tips for Preventing Constipation in Cats